hazeycode/brucelib/modules/platform/README.md

 # brucelib.platform
 **WARNING: WORK IN PROGRESS**

-The platform module abstracts the target operating system and SDKs and provides an opaque interface for getting input events, create a graphics context, synchronise with the display refresh, write out audio for playback, etc.
+The platform module abstracts the target operating system and SDKs and provides an API for getting input events, create a graphics context, synchronise with the display refresh, write out audio for playback, etc.

 ### Supported platforms
 | Platform | Status |